 - If you have been advised you are a contact of a confirmed COVID-19 case

 If you have been directed to quarantine, you must remain in quarantine until the end of your designated quarantine period, even if you receive a negative test result.

 Please visit SA Health website for more information.

 Take a look at our videos to help understand what you can and can't do when isolating:

-To understand the full requirements of isolation/quarantine, visit the SA Health website.
+To understand the full requirements of isolation/quarantine, check this helpful Fact Sheet.